getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 1. In Sentry, return to Organization Settings > **Integrations**.
 You’ll see a new instance of GitLab underneath the list of integrations.

-1. Next to your GitLab Instance, click **Configure**. _Note: It’s important to configure to receive the full benefits of commit tracking._
+1. Next to your GitLab Instance, click **Configure**. _It’s important to configure to receive the full benefits of commit tracking._

     [{% asset gitlab/configure-button.png alt="GitLab instance with connected group and highlighted configure button" %}]({% asset gitlab/configure-button.png @path %})